kishirinka/FedHGN-Layering-Detection/README.md

 **Author**: kishirinka
 **Repository**: [FedHGN-Layering-Detection](https://github.com/kishirinka/FedHGN-Layering-Detection)

-For questions or collaborations, please open an issue on GitHub.

 ---

 **Note**: This implementation is for research and educational purposes.
 Ensure compliance with financial regulations and privacy laws when working with real transaction data.